aau-claaudia/hpc/docs/mistral/terms-and-conditions.md

 **Personal data** and **Level 2 or Level 3 data** may only be processed in a **dedicated workspace** created by us.
 This type of data must never be entered into the default workspace.

-Projects involving **personal data** is required to register the project with the [Grants and Contracts](https://aaudk.sharepoint.com/sites/persondata-ressourcer/SitePages/Registrations%20og%20reports%20(Online%20forms).aspx){target="_blank"} and make a **data protection impact assessment (DPIA)**  in collaboration with Grants and Contracts; it must include the project's use of AI.
+Projects involving **personal data** is required to register the project with [Grants and Contracts](https://aaudk.sharepoint.com/sites/persondata-ressourcer/SitePages/Registrations%20og%20reports%20(Online%20forms).aspx){target="_blank"} and make a **data protection impact assessment (DPIA)**  in collaboration with Grants and Contracts; it must include the project's use of AI.

 ## 4. Data minimisation and identifiers